citta-lab/react/README.md

 41. Order is very important while using `<Route>` and `<Link>` from 'react-router-dom'.
 If we wrap all the `<Route>` defined with `<Switch>..</Switch>` then it will only let load first matched pathname.
 42. `<Redirect from="" to="">` component can be used to load the page once user action is completed on different page, However if we don't use <Redirect/> with in `<Switch>..</Switch>` we will not have access to `from` property.
 In this case we can make use of `state` to conditionally check or use `this.props.history.push("/page")` or `this.props.history.replace("/page")` to achieve the same.
 43. Two Way Binding: If we are interested in displaying the state name in the input text box and then updated the state based on user input then we can do two way binding.
 Example: `<input type='text' onChange={this.handleChange} value={this.state.name}>`. where handleChange would be `handleChange =(event) => { this.setState({ name: event.target.value })}`.
+45. React is declarative coding: Example: `<button onClick={handleUser}>Activate User</button>` we are not defining any `addEventListener()` but letting the react worry about that part when the user clicks on the button.
+Incase of Imperative code we instructs JavaScript on how it should perform each step.
+46. React is unidirectional data flow.
+Data always flow from PARENT to CHILDREN by using props and if we need PARENT to be updated then we use callback.
+In frameworks like Angular, Ember data flow is bi-directional.
+47. React uses javascript object structure to build the UI instead of string template ( diff between other frameworks) which then be used to build the DOM nodes.

 ### Core